sevenseasofbri/tp/docs/DeveloperGuide.md

 The sequence by which the `CalcBooleanCommand` is instantiated is as follows:

-1. It is instantiated through the `execute()` function in the Parser class.
+1. The `calcBooleanCommand` calls on the `calculateOuput(index)` method in the instantiated `BooleanTemplate` object.
+2. By obtaining the left and right indexes of the provided `index` and checking if they are null, the inputs of the gates are then set after recursively obtaining the `output` values of those gates stored in the left and right indexes.
-2. The `CalcBooleanCommand` object will then call on the `calc()` method in the instantiated `BooleanTemplate` class.
+3. The `output` of the gate configuration is then obtained by calling the `getOutput()` method in the instantiated `Gate` object.
-3. The `BooleanTemplate` then calls the `getGate()` method for all the gates stored in its instantiated `BinaryTree` object using a `for` loop. that spans for the height of the `BinaryTree`.
-In this case, the `BinaryTree` is stored as an `ArrayList`, which means that `getGate()` will iterate through the `for` loop that spans for the length of the `ArrayList`.
-4. The `BinaryTree` object will then call the `getGateBooleanValue()` method on the instantiated `Gate` object in each of its index to get the Boolean values of the inputs of that one logic gate.
-5. The `Gate` object will then call the `calcBoolean(input1,input2)` on itself to obtain the Boolean output of that logic gate.
-This value obtained - `booleanValue` - is then passed back into the `BooleanTemplate` object.
-The Boolean values of all the logic gates will be calculated to obtain the effective logic gate output.

 The aforementioned sequence of events can be represented in the following sequence diagram:
 ![InsertSequeunceDiagram](diagrams/CalcBooleanCommand.png)